 Under the employment agreements with our named executive officers, in the event of a change in control, each named executive officer would be entitled to continue their employment with us for a period of two years following the change in control.
 If, during this two-year period, the employment of such named executive officer is terminated without "cause" or if such named executive officer terminates their employment for "good reason," such executive officer shall be paid a pro-rata amount of their base salary for the year in which their termination occurs and a pro-rata annual cash incentive compensation (based upon the average of such executive officer's annual cash incentive compensation for the prior two years) for the year in which the termination occurs.
 Additionally, such executive officer will receive a lump sum payment equal to: for Mr. Pops two times; and for Messrs.
 Brown, Gaffin, Jackson and Dr. Hopkinson, one and one-half times, the sum of their then-base salary (or the base salary in effect at the time of the change in control, if higher), plus an amount equal to the average of the annual cash incentive compensation they received for the two immediately preceding years.
 Messrs.
-Pops, Brown, Gaffin and Jackson and Dr. Hopkinson would also be entitled to continued participation in our health benefit plans: for Mr. Pops, for a period of two years following the date of termination; and for Messrs.
-Brown, Gaffin, Jackson and Dr. Hopkinson, for a period of eighteen months following the date of termination; and for Messrs.
-Brown, Gaffin, Jackson and Dr. Hopkinson, for a period of eighteen months following the date of termination; and for Messrs.
-Brown, Gaffin, Jackson and Dr. Hopkinson, for a period of eighteen months following the date of termination; and for Messrs.
-Brown, Gaffin, Jackson and Dr. Hopkinson, for a period of eighteen months following the date of termination; and for Messrs.
-Brown, Gaffin, Jackson and Dr. Hopkinson, for a period of eighteen months following the date of termination; and for during the period of employment of the named executive officer.
+Pops, Brown, Gaffin and Jackson and Dr. Hopkinson would also be entitled to continued participation in our health benefit plans; for Mr. Pops, for a period of two years following the date of termination; and for Messrs.
+Brown, Gaffin, Jackson and Dr. Hopkinson, for a period of eighteen months following the date of termination.
+These change in control payments are expressly in lieu of, and supersede, those severance payments and benefits otherwise payable if such executive officer is terminated without "cause" or if such executive officer terminates their employment for good reason, provided that such termination occurs within two years after the occurrence of the first event constituting a change in control and that such first event occurs during the period of employment of the named executive officer.
 Messrs.
 Pops and Jackson are also entitled to a "gross-up payment" equal to the excise tax imposed upon the severance payment made in the event of a change in control, if any payment or benefit to the executive, whether pursuant to the employment agreement or otherwise, is considered an "excess parachute payment" and subject to an excise tax under the Code.
 In 2009, we discontinued providing such gross-up payments to newly hired employees.
 Messrs.
 Brown, Gaffin and Dr. Hopkinson are not entitled to a gross-up payment in the event of a change in control.